uoft-felis/felis/README.md

 Build
 -----

-1. Enter a nix environment.
-Under current source directory
+If you are using nix, we have a nix `default.nix` for felis.
+You can simply

 ```
 nix-shell
 ```

+To use the nix environment.
+Otherwise, if you installed all dependencies from other sources you can skip this step.

-2. If you have not runned before, you can run the configure script
+1. If you have not runned before, you can run the configure script

 ```
 ./configure
 ```

+This script will download `buck` build tool, look for clang compiler, and generate configurations for `buck`.

 3. Now you can build